Miniature Poodle Temperament: What's Good About 'Em, What's Bad About 'Em

 - Timidity when not socialized enough

 - Emotional sensitivity to stress, tension, and loud voices

 A Miniature Poodle may not be right for you.

-- avoiding health problems by following my daily care program in 11 Things You Must Do Right To Keep Your Dog Healthy and Happy
+- Finally, you can avoid some negative traits by training your Miniature Poodle to respect you and by following the 11-step care program in my book, 11 Things You Must Do Right To Keep Your Dog Healthy and Happy.

 More traits and characteristics of the Miniature Poodle